Uganda Civil Aviation Authority: Expansion plans

 In January 2015, Minister of Works and Transport Abraham Byandala unveiled a 20-year plan to increase international airports from one to five and regional airports from two to three; and improve six existing local airports.
 The plan also calls for the improvement of Entebbe International Airport at a cost of US$200 million.
 Another $200 million will be needed to complete the upgrades to the other airports.

 Governance

+The acting chief executive officer and Director General is Fred Bamwesigye.
 The chairman of the board of directors is Justice Steven Kavuma.
-Other members of the board are listed below.
-The acting chief executive officer and Director General is Fred Bamwesigye.
-As of June 2020, the following are the members of the board of Uganda Civil Aviation Authority:
+As of September 2023, the following are the members of the board of Uganda Civil Aviation Authority: